Photo by: Richard Buchbinder

 Tanzania Photo Safari with Tom and Cree Bol

-- Two evenings in Arusha providing everyone with a portion of the day to rest and photographic opportunities at a lovely farming village and school.
+- Two evenings in Arusha providing everyone with a portion of the day to rest and photographic opportunities.

 - Intensive game viewing at Ngorongoro Crater, Serengeti, and Tarangire National Parks.

 - Only 4 or 5 participants per vehicle (7 passenger stretch Land Cruisers) and limited to 14 participants, to ensure the optimum photographic experience.

 - Time to absorb and photograph the wonder of it all.
 Most safari operator’s rush from place to place, we take our time, watching and waiting for wildlife or just the right light.

 - Lodging consists of luxury tented camps and lodges, chosen for your photographic opportunities, and migration.

 All spots are currently taken for this tour.